menu:

 Bio Sketch

-My promotion to full professor was sponsored by Yahoo!
-Research.
-I was Vice-Chairman of the Department of Computer Science and member of the Patent Committee of the University of Pisa, member of the Advisory Board of the Consorzio Pisa Ricerche, a teacher at the Scuola Normale Superiore and one of the scientific coordinators of its research center Signum.
+Among the other significant institutional duties, I mention: member of the Scientific Committee of the Fondazione "Innovazione e Sviluppo Imprenditoriale"; member of the Patent Committee of the University of Pisa; member of the CdA of Consorzio QUINN; member of the Scientific Committee of the Fondazione Toscana Life Sciences.
+I taught at the Scuola Normale Superiore (2009-11) and I was one of the scientific coordinators of its research center Signum, specialized on Digital Humanities (2004-07).